NiccoDorn/project-one/CONTRIBUTIONS.md

 - Edit on 02.07.2025: I wrote a function that mirroed my changes in the target permutation along the middle and now it gives me the correct instruction sequences without having to wrap them with grevi 31 instructions => Best solutions are now 2 less instructions long.

+- See my C++ implementation script with custom hashing for breaking up patterns: perm_finder.cpp under /submission

 #### One final notice:
     - 02.07.2025: This approach allows me now to compute instruction sequences for swap with distance 1 to 4.
 For example: adjacent swaps and swaps like 21 <=> 25 etc. One more note: This is even better than only knowing the instruction sequence solutions for adjacent swaps.
     - Easy solutions but not elegant: As mentioned, I do have all the instruction sequences for doing adjacent swaps.
 However, giving you a solution of chained-together swap instruction sequences to finally reach an arbitrary permutation feels a bit stupid and not the intention of this exercise or how you intended it.
     - Thus, I am not providing such solutions.
 Especially, seeing the bonus points calculation, I assume that those solutions would be so far away from the best solutions in cycles and amount of instructions that I think, I'd not get points for those anyways.
 BUt main thing is: I do not want to provide 'stupid' solutions.
     Being aware of different approaches like Hamming Distance etc., I really wanted to explore with the limited time